 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Remove any media from the drive. - 4.
+For more information, see Control panel LEDs. - 2.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
+Complete the prerequisite tasks as described in Before you begin. - 4.
 Stop the system, as described in Stopping a system or logical partition. - 5.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 6.
+For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 7.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
+Note: This system is equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 7.
-If you want to replace the tape drive cable, then remove the service access cover, as described in Removing the service access cover from a rack-mounted model. - 8.
-Press the release latch (A) and unseat the media device from the system as shown.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
+Remove the media cables (C) provided at the back of the device before removing the media device as shown in the following figure. - 10.
+Press the release latch (A) and unseat the media device (B) from the system.

-Note: If you want to install a new media device or reinstall the filler, ensure that you retain the latch (A).
+Note: If you want to install a new SAS media device, ensure that you retain the latch (A) for use with the new media device.

 Figure 12.
-Removal of the media device
+Removing the media device

-- 9. Pull the media device from the system. - 10.
-Remove the media cables (B) provided at the back of the device. - 11.
+- 11. Pull the media device from the system. - 12.
 Perform one of the following steps after you remove the media device: - a.
+If you removed the media device as a part of another procedure, return to that procedure.

+Note: If you do not intend to replace the media device that you removed, you will require a filler in place of the device to ensure proper system air flow.

-If you removed the media device as a part of another procedure, return to that procedure. - b.
-If you removed the media device to replace the media device, see Installing a universal serial bus disk drive in 31E/2B, 31E/1C, or 31E/2C.
+b.
+If you removed the media device to replace the media device, see Installing a universal serial bus disk drive in 02E/4B or 05F/6B.

-Removing and replacing a disk drive backplane
+🔊 Removing and replacing a disk drive backplane

-Installing a universal serial bus disk drive in the 31E/2B, 31E/1C, or 31E/2C
+Installing a universal serial bus device in the 02E/4B, 05F/6B, 02E/4C, or 05E/6C

-Use this procedure to install a universal serial bus (USB) disk drive.
+Use this procedure to install a universal serial bus (USB) device.

-Attention: If you are servicing a failing part, see the service procedures for "Removing a universal serial bus disk drive from the 31E/2B, 31E/1C, or 31E/2C" on page 21.
-This installation procedure is intended for installing a new or upgraded media device.
+Attention: If you are servicing a failing part, see the service procedures for "Removing a universal serial bus device from the 02E/4B or 05F/6B" on page 23.
+This procedure is intended for installing a new or upgraded media device.